Curvature formulas of holomorphic curves on $C^*$-algebras and Cowen-Douglas Operators: Application and Examples

-Recently, H.Kwon and S.Treil gave the following theorem to decide when a contraction operator $T$ will be similar to the $n$ times copies of $S^*_z$ on Hardy space [13].
-The following result only considers the case of Cowen-Douglas operators.
+As an application of this result to the similarity of Cowen-Douglas operators, H.Kwon and S.Treil gave the following theorem to decide when a contraction operator $T$ will be similar to the $n$ times copies of $S^*_z$ on Hardy space \cite{Kwon1}.